zrisingz-crypto/AV2/tools/lanczos/lanczos_README.txt

 lanczos_downup.sh
 lanczos_downcompup.sh
-They can be invoked from the build directory directly after a build that produces lanczos_resample_y4m, aomenc and aomdec applications.
+They can be invoked from the build directory directly after a build that produces lanczos_resample_y4m, avmenc and avmdec applications.

 lanczos_downup.sh
 -----------------